leon-luna-ray/team-profile-generator/README.md

   ## Description

-  A command line application for busy bosses to quickly render a styled team HTML page.
-The app
+  A command line application for busy bosses to quickly render a styled team HTML page for quick access!
+The app will promt the end-user for thier contact information as well as their employees'.
+Once complete the app will generate a team.html file in the output folder containing everyone on the team.

+  ## Usage

+  The app is launched via command line with node app.js.
+You will need to install the required node dependencies before running the app by running npm i.

   ## Table of Contents